da-phil/Behavioral-Cloning/writeup_template.md

 #### Training data

-During training in the simulator I didn't so much attention to staying in the middle of the road, I just try to not get too close to the border of the street.
+During training in the simulator I didn't put so much attention to staying in the middle of the road, I just try to not get too close to the border of the street.
 After starting out with my keyboard as input device I noticed that I needed far more training data than with a mouse as input device.
 As can be seen in the following plot, where I drove the first couple of turns on track 2 with the keyboard first and then with the mouse, the mouse input loooks way smoother and more reasonable for training.

 ![steering_signal]

-I assume that - because the signal is not so peaky and more stable across frames - learning the end-to-end relation between pixels in the current frame to the steering angle is more robust, meaning that the predictions get less jumpy.
+I assume that - because the signal is not so peaky and more stable across frames - learning the end-to-end relation between pixels in the current frame to the steering angle is more robust, meaning that also the predictions get less jumpy.

 In order to stay in the lane I used the technique proposed in the NVIDIA paper to use all three camera images as shown in this image: